Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - Network processors, optimized for packet managing in routers/switches (e.g. CRC computations, crypto operations)

 ## Microcontrollers
-Embed in a single chip everything that is needed to run the system.
+Microcontroller Units (MCU) embed in a single chip everything that is needed to run the system.
 Can achieve lower power consumption giving up raw performance.
 Often they do not offer interface to external memory because typically they run very simple programs and to reduce the pinout.
 Include serveral peripherals and interfaces (I2C, SPI, JTAG, PWN, UART, watchdog, timer, analog I/O, ... see later lectures).
-These are programmed in C (sometimes assembly) SDK can range from a simple compiler to fully fledge develepment environments with analysis tools.
+These are programmed in C (sometimes assembly).
+SDKs can range from a simple compiler to fully fledged develepment environments with analysis tools.

 Main characteristics:
 - simple arch (8, 16, 32 bits) with small pipelines